Is Vercel Down? Developer's Guide to Handling Deployment & Hosting Outages (2026)

 }

-// If the revalidation fails (Vercel serverless down),
+// If revalidation fails (Vercel serverless down),

 // users still see the last cached version.
 Zero downtime.